Skip to content

 Program Overview

-What our Online B.S. in Digital Technology & Design – Game Design Offers You
+What our online B.S. in Digital Technology & Design – Game Design offers you

 Use your love of gaming to build an in-demand skillset that you can use to enter the fast-paced game design industry.
 With a Bachelor of Science in Digital Technology and Design with a Concentration in Game Design online degree from Arkansas State University, you will delve into all the features and functionality of the making of games—from concept to release—even creating your own 2D and 3D board or card game.